 It is the Authority's policy to only print manual checks when absolutely necessary.
-A manual check must be approved by the Director of Finance & Business Services or designee.
-The Accounts Payable Clerk types the check and forwards it with backup to the Director of Finance & Business Services for signing, or if necessary, has another Accounting department employee sign it using the check signing machine.
+A manual check must be approved by the Director of Finance & Business Services, or designee.
+The Accounts Payable Clerk or Payroll System Specialist types the check and forwards it with backup to the Director of Finance & Business Services for signing, or if necessary, has another Accounting department employee sign it using the check signing machine.